 Book Review: Dragonclaw by Kate Forsyth

 I must admit that I had not read much by Kate Forsyth up until a few years ago when I was lucky enough to attend a Masterclass with her at the Sydney Writer’s Festival.
 I dutifully picked up Dragonclaw and started reading, and soon wondered why I hadn’t read anything by Kate Forsyth before.

-I found the first ten pages or so a little bit hard going – the beginning of the novel is dense with back story and the characters speak wi’ a wee bit o’ th’ Scottish, which took me a few pages to get used to.
+I found the first ten pages or so a little slow – the beginning of the novel is dense with back story and the characters speak wi’ a wee bit o’ th’ Scottish, which took me a few pages to get used to.
 However, I was glad I soldiered on.

 The storyline centres around a young apprentice witch named Isabeau and her guardian, a powerful old sorceress named Meghan, who live in a hidden valley beneath the mountain of Dragonclaw.
 When their valley is discovered and burned they flee, and Meghan and Isabeau part ways; Isabeau on a quest with a mysterious artefact, and Meghan on her own quest to overthrow the Banrigh.

 There is just so much to love about this novel for us high fantasy lovers.
 Kate’s world teems with mythical creatures – from the well-known such as faeries and dragons (I love a book with dragons!) to more unusual creations such as mesmerds, fairgean and a helpful but rather scary nyx.

 Forsyth writes the novel from a number of point of views, but rather than jumping back and forth between characters using short chapters, she instead employs a more tolkien-esque approach, giving each character a long chapter regardless of timeframe.
 I really enjoyed her style as it gave me plenty of time to settle in with each character and enjoy each individual journey.